Natillas: Colombia

 In Colombia, natilla is the most popular Christmas dish and is eaten along with buñuelos and manjar blanco, and it resembles a flan or pudding.
 Some of the ingredients include milk, panela (blocks of unrefined cane sugar), cinnamon sticks, and flour or cornstarch.
 Occasionally people like to add grated coconut, cheese or raisins but these are optional ingredients.
 To garnish it, powdered cinnamon is spread on top of the finished natilla.
 Natilla is found all throughout the Christmas season and usually stores sell pre-made natilla, with a variety of flavors including coconut, and arequipe; but one of the best known Christmas traditions in Colombia is making natilla in an improvised campfire in the streets or home patios.
 Another traditional way of making it includes adding aguardiente or anisette (anise liqueur) to it.

 Peru

 This term is used in Peru, especially the city of Piura, a spread made of milk and chancaca that is boiled until it is thick and the sugar has caramelized to a rich brown color.
-The Peruvian confection is arguably more similar to Spanish natilla except that it is somewhat thicker and has no eggs.
+The Peruvian confection is arguably more similar to Spanish natillas except that it is somewhat thicker and has no eggs.